Manchester Council announced on 21st October 2024 that the school street scheme at Brookburn Primary is now approved to continue permanently.

 The frequency of marshalled School Streets closures is subject to change depending on volunteer marshal availability.
 We will do our best to inform the community of any changes to the planned frequency as the trial progresses.

-This change in road usage is enacted through an Experimental Traffic Restriction Order (ETRO) issued by Manchester City Council.
-The Experimental Traffic Regulation Order means that there would be the option to have a School Street on every school day for a six month period.
+This change in road usage is enacted through a Traffic Regulation Order (ETRO) issued by Manchester City Council.
+The Experimental Traffic Regulation Order allows for a School Street on every school day.
 The school will have flexibility to decide how often the restrictions will be enforced within the permitted days and times and this will depend on the capacity of the school and volunteer availability.

 On days when the School Street is operated by volunteer marshals, temporary Road Closed signs and removable bollards will be used at the points of the road closure to clearly identify the School Street zone.
 Volunteer marshals wearing high visibility clothing will help to direct traffic, answer questions, and accompany exempt vehicles requiring access.

 The restricted section of the road will be closed to school-bound vehicle traffic and general through traffic.
 Parents/carers will not be able to park within the restricted area to drop off/collect pupils.
-Parents/carers are asked to walk or cycle to school, or to park their vehicles further away and then walk, cycle or scoot the rest of the way.
-Parents/carers needing to drive to school will be asked to use Chorlton Ees car park.
+Parents/carers are encouraged to walk or cycle to school, or to park their vehicles further away and then walk, cycle or scoot the rest of the way.
+Parents/carers needing to drive to school are asked to use Chorlton Ees car park.

 There is an exemption for all residents living within the closure zone (marked in green on the map above) who will have full vehicle access to and from their properties, along with all essential visitors to exempt households (deliveries, taxis, carers, building contractors, etc) and essential services (mail carriers, ambulance and police services, busses, bin lorries, etc).
 On days when the closure is marshalled, motor vehicles needing access in and out of the closure zone will be escorted by a volunteer marshal to ensure the safety of pupils and residents who are walking or cycling.